ericmckaycrafts/www.legapi.com/src/index.md

   key: main # "main" is required
   title: Accueil # as it will appear in the nav
   order: 1 # order to display in the nav (index = 1)
+# hero: graphic # options: carousel, graphic, video, split (text & image)
+# heroSettings:
+#   bg:
+#     # color: # default bg-black
+#     image: gapi/Illustration_01.jpg # relative to /assets/images/
+#     # imagePosition: # options = bg-center (default), bg-left, bg-right
+#     # video: pixabay-john-macdougall.mp4 # local relative /assets/video/, or full https://... if remote?
+#     # opacityMobile: opacity-50 # options opacity-n, 5, 10, 15, 20, 25, 50, 75, 100 (default)
+#     # opacityDesktop: opacity-75 # Leave blank to inherit opacityMobile, use same options as opacityMobile
+#   headingText: Is your data lost in the forest,<br>or the trees?
+#   #headingTextColor: # default = text-white (can use any TailwindCSS text-[color]-[xxx])
+#   #headingTextCase: # default = as typed - options: uppercase, lowercase, capitalize
+#   subheadingText: This is some pithy text that explains why you should hire us without reading any further...
+Or is it farther?
+#   # subheadingTextColor: # Leave empty to inherit headingTextColor or default (text-white) or use any text-[color]-[xxx]
+#   buttonText: Contact Us... # no button generated if left blank
+#   buttonURL: /contact/ # full url required.
+Example: https://thisdomain.com/somepage/
+#   #buttonTextColor: # leave blank to inherit from /src/_data/colors.buttonCustom or buttonDefault
+#   #buttonBgColor: # leave blank to inherit from /src/_data/colors.buttonCustom.bg or buttonDefault.bg
+#   #buttonBgHover: # leave blank to inherit from /src/_data/colors.buttonCustom.bgHover or buttonDefault.bgHover
+#   #buttonBorder: # leave blank to inherit from /src/_data/colors.buttonCustom.border or buttonDefault.border
+#   #carousel:
+#    # images:
+#     #  - home/6.jpg
+#     #  - home/7.jpg
+#     #  - home/8.jpg
+    #  - home/9.jpg
 ---

 <!-- We set out to build a starter project template for [11ty](https://11ty.dev '11ty Static Site Generator') that has [TailwindCSS](https://tailwindcss.com 'TailwindCSS Utility-First CSS Framework') and [Alpine.js](https://github.com/alpinejs/alpine 'Alpine.js : Think of it like Tailwind for JavaScript') baked in.